 Areas you might want to home in on include Chinatown, for the steamy food stalls and strange bazaars, and Kota, where little touches of Dutch colonial design still hide beneath the skyscrapers.

-Airbnbs for Digital Nomad in Indonesia
+Airbnbs for Digital Nomads in Indonesia

 There are thousands of rental listings on Airbnb that should be viable options for digital nomads in Indonesia.